josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/hero/hero-detail.component.ts (prototype)" path="testing/src/app/hero/hero-detail.component.ts" region="prototype"></code-example>

-It's not possible to stub the component's `HeroDetailService` in the `providers` of the `TestBed.configureTestingModule`.
+It is not possible to stub the component's `HeroDetailService` in the `providers` of the `TestBed.configureTestingModule`.
 Those are providers for the *testing module*, not the component.
 They prepare the dependency injector at the *fixture level*.